-Many healthcare systems are evaluated using the Iron Triangle of Health Care-a concept that focuses on the balance of three factors: quality, cost, and accessibility to health care (see Figure 1-1).
+Many healthcare systems are evaluated using the Iron Triangle of Health Care-a concept that focuses on the balance of three factors: quality, cost, and accessibility to health care (see Figure 1-2).
 This concept was created in 1994 by Dr. William Kissick (Kissick, 1994).
 If one factor is emphasized, such as cost reduction, it may create an inequality of quality and access because costs are being cut.
 Because lack of access is a problem in the United States, healthcare systems may focus on increasing access, which could increase costs.
 In order to assess the success of a healthcare delivery, it is vital that consumers assess their health care by analyzing the balance between cost, access, and quality.
 Are you receiving quality care from your provider?
 Do you have easy access to your healthcare system?
 Is it costly to receive health care?
-Although the Iron Triangle is used by many experts in analyzing large healthcare delivery systems, as a healthcare consumer, you can also evaluate your healthcare delivery system by using the Iron Triangle.
+Many experts use the Iron Triangle to analyze large healthcare delivery systems, and, as a healthcare consumer, you also can evaluate your healthcare delivery system using the Iron Triangle.
 An effective healthcare system should have a balance between the three components.